First ladies and gentlemen of Puerto Rico

 First Lady or First Gentleman of Puerto Rico (Primera Dama o Primer Caballero de Puerto Rico) is the official title given by the government of Puerto Rico to the spouse of the governor of Puerto Rico or the relatives of the governor, should the holder be unmarried.
 The governor's spouse leads the Office of the First Lady or First Gentleman of Puerto Rico.

-The role of first lady of Puerto Rico is vacant since the inauguration of Pedro Pierluisi on January 2, 2021.
+The current First Gentleman of Puerto Rico is José Yovin Vargas, the husband of current Governor of Puerto Rico Jenniffer González-Colón.

 Role

 The position of First Lady or First Gentleman carries no official duty and receives no compensation for their service.
 They generally oversee the administration of La Fortaleza, the mansion that serves as the governor's residence and office.
 They also organize events and civic programs, and typically get involved in different charities and social causes.